How are Indian cities preparing for the risks of climate change?

 We can add a visit to Delhi at the end of the program to further our objective as we meet with national government representatives, learn about other facets of the country’s history, have some incredible North Indian food, and take a day trip to the Taj Mahal.

 As Mumbai is a dynamic city with plenty of opportunity, these urban issues could be explored in just one city with a more in-depth focus, or in other cities in India.
-We could run a version of this program in Kolkata in the West, or Kochi in Kerala as well.
+We could run a version of this program in other parts of the country as well.
 We can also modify the theme to look at urban adaptation more broadly and include stops in cities like Bangalore or Hyderabad.

 Finally, we have often included 2-3 nights at the end of our India programs to arrange a visit to the key sites in Delhi and a day trip to Agra and the Taj Mahal!